 Gain a new perspective on your major field of study and broaden your understanding of European history and cultures at the University of Heidelberg.
 As a German major, you will have the chance to study at the American Junior Year at the University of Heidelberg, a university that is ranked among the top 50 learning institutions in the world.
 Founded in 1386, the University of Heidelberg has been home to academic giants such as Robert Wilhelm Bunsen, Max Weber, Karl Jaspers, Hans-Georg Gadamer as well as eight Nobel Prize winners.
 German majors in their junior years spend one or two semesters in Heidelberg and study under the tutelage of esteemed scholars.
 Since all courses are taught in German, students find their language proficiency increases rapidly.

-Since all courses are taught in German, students not majoring/minoring in German must have the approval of a German faculty to pursue application to this program.
+Since all courses are taught in German and admission requires at least four semesters of German, interested students must have the approval of a German faculty to pursue application to this program.

 Students have access to a large variety of courses at the University of Heidelberg and at the AJY Study Center.
 Courses are selected in consultation with the Resident Director once you are already in Heidelberg.
 Those students whose command of German is stronger (as determined in the Preliminary Course and in the German Proficiency Exam of the University) will be able to choose among an even wider selection of courses.
 Most classes meet only once a week for an hour and a half.
 Each course belongs to a specific category, the two most popular being: